 Taking excessively long strides and multitasking with a mobile device are just some of the ways your posture can be affected as you walk throughout your day.
 Paying attention to how you walk can keep a damaged disc from pressing on nearby nerves as you get where you need to go.
 Maintain your posture as you walk by:

 - Keeping your head and shoulders upright and putting your devices away

 - Taking deep breaths and pulling your stomach in

 You’ll have to make a conscious effort to maintain better posture because it can take about two months for new habits to stick.
 Ergonomic chairs and back-support braces can also encourage proper spinal alignment.
 Making an effort to watch your posture may even reduce your dependence on certain medications, but check with your doctor or a board-certified spine physician first.

 Learn more about posture and how it can impact your spine health by reaching out to The Spine Institute.
-Whether you need decompression surgery, a Coflex implant, or spinal cord stimulation, Beverly Hills surgeons you can trust are just a phone call away.
+Whether you need decompression surgery, a Coflex implant, or spinal cord stimulation, Los Angeles surgeons you can trust are just a phone call away.
 Call our office at 310-828-7757 to schedule an in-person evaluation.